maniospas/Blombly/docs/basics/builtins.md

 ## Missing values

-Some operations, such as returning with no value or converting invalid strings to numbers, generate missing values.
+Computations like converting invalid strings to numbers may generate missing values.
 These are different than errors in that they denote a completed algorithm that returns with nothing as an expected potential outcome.
+As a different example, getting or setting out-of-bounds list element creates errors, but the `next` operator of iterators returns a messing value once there are no more items to iterate through.

-Assigning missing values to a variable is considered a logical error by the interpreter, and we denote that this is ok by using the `as` keyword in lieu of the assignment operator ('=').
+Missing values also create errors, but only to the extend that the assignment operator (`=`) prevents assigning such values to variables.
+In this case, substitute the assignment with the `as` keyword.
-This new assignment operator is different in that it silently erases the previous value when the new one is missing.
+The differences are two: a) previous values are removed when overwritten with missing ones, and b) this new kind of assignment yields a boolean value that indicates whether the set value was not missing.

-Furthermore, it yields a boolean value that indicates whether a new value was set.
-Here is an example that retries reading from the console until a number if provided.
-The `as` operator lets use create a simple one-liner.
+For example, here is an a simple one-liner that retries reading from the console until a number if provided:

 ```java
 // main.bb